AGILE: Hand-Object Interaction Reconstruction from Video via Agentic Generation: Method

 Specifically, we formulate a interaction stability loss in the object's canonical coordinate system.
 Let $\mathbf{V}_h^{(t)} \in \mathbb{R}^{N \times 3}$ denote the hand vertices in the camera frame at time $t$, and let $(\mathbf{R}_o^{(t)}, \mathbf{T}_o^{(t)})$ be the estimated object pose.
 We map the current hand vertices into the current object's local frame via the inverse transformation:

 where $\mathbf{v}_{h,i}^{(t)}$ is the $i$-th vertex of the hand.
 We then minimize the displacement of these local coordinates relative to their positions in the previous tracked frame $(t-1)$.

 Crucially, to ensure the constraint applies only to the effective grasping regions, we compute a vertex-wise weight map $\mathbf{w} \in \mathbb{R}^N$ based on the object's Signed Distance Function (SDF), denoted as $\Phi(\cdot)$.
-We calculate the distance of the previous hand vertices to the object surface: $d_i = \max(0, \Phi(\tilde{\mathbf{v}}_{h,i}^{(t-1)}))$.
-The weights are then derived using a soft gating function:

-where $\sigma$ is a scaling factor controlling the sensitivity of the fall-off.
+We calculate the distance of the previous hand vertices to the object surface: $d_i = \max(0, \Phi(\tilde{\mathbf{v}}_{h,i}^{(t-1)}))$, and derive the weights via a soft gating function $w_i = 1 - \tanh(\sigma \cdot d_i)$, where $\sigma$ is a scaling factor controlling the sensitivity of the fall-off.
 This formulation assigns high weights ($w_i \approx 1$) to vertices in close proximity to the object surface while suppressing the influence of non-interacting fingers.
 The final loss is defined as:

 Minimizing this term effectively ``locks'' the object to the grasping hand parts, preventing unnatural sliding or jitter when visual features are ambiguous.

 In summary, this optimization framework prioritizes reconstruction fidelity and physical consistency.
 By directly optimizing explicit 3D meshes, our method allows for the seamless integration of 2D visual supervision with 3D interaction constraints, which is often difficult for implicit representations.
 This design effectively resolves tracking ambiguities caused by severe hand occlusions.
 Furthermore, our decoupled, interaction-aware strategy ensures that the reconstructed motion is not only pixel-aligned but also physically grounded, preserving the high-quality geometry and texture assets generated in the previous stage.